pagi-org/spec/pagi.md

 Edge specification has been expanded to support typed properties identical to Node specification.

-A graph network within a fragment must be self contained in that edge targets must refer to nodes within the same graph fragment.

 A schema can be specified at a graph fragment level similar to the core document schema with adjustments to support edge property definition and exclusion of trait and node id pattern definition.